Pamela Onslow, Countess of Onslow: Littlejohn Affair

 Lady Onslow was involved in the Littlejohn Affair, a spy scandal involving an alleged MI6 double agent, Kenneth Littlejohn, whom she had met when visiting prison in the 1960s.
 She reportedly introduced Littlejohn to the British security forces who later used Littlejohn in anti-IRA operations.
-In 1975, she received a letter bomb which fortunately for her failed to detonate properly, causing only minor injuries.
+In 1975, she received a letter bomb which failed to detonate properly, causing only minor injuries.
 She reportedly declined hospital treatment for the injuries.

 Death

 Lady Onslow died in Kensington, London in 1992, aged 76.